-Mrs. Edward H. Mays read a proposed revision of the constitution and by laws and these ward it possessed.

-constitution and by-laws, and these were all accepted as read except in a few minor cases.
+Mrs. Edward H. Mays read a proposed revision of the constitution and by-laws, and these were all accepted as read except in a few minor cases.
 There were not many striking changes proposed.
-The dues will be \$4 instead of \$3, with \$1 initiation fee to be paid when an application is presented, signed by the applicant and one member.
+The dues will be \$4 instead \$3, with \$1 initiation fee to be paid when an application presented, signed by the applicant and one member.
 A Forest Hills woman may be a guest of the club at one meeting during the year.
-Members may bring out-of-town
+Members may bring out-of-town cuests to the club meetings.